Mohammed Shia' al-Sudani: Ministerial positions

 He was appointed by Prime Minister Nouri al-Maliki as the Minister of Human Rights after the 2010 parliamentary election, being approved by parliament on 21 December 2010.

 His ministry was in charge of finding mass graves in Iraq from the regime of Saddam Hussein.
 Two were found in 2011, one in Anbar and another in Al Diwaniyah.
 During 2011, he was briefly chairman of the Supreme National De-Baathification Commission/Justice and Accountability Commission for De-Ba'athification, which had the power to bar individuals from government for links to the former ruling Ba'ath Party.
 He coordinated with the ministry of migration to help Iraqi citizens residing in Syria to return to Iraq during the Syrian Civil War.

 He was minister in August 2014 when thousands of Yazidis were massacred in northern Iraq by the Islamic State (ISIL or Daesh).
 He described it as "a vicious atrocity" and said it was the "responsibility of the international community to take a firm stand against the Daesh" and to "start the war on Daesh to stop genocides and atrocities against civilians".
 He asked the United Nations Human Rights Council to launch an investigation into crimes against civilians committed by ISIL.
 He described their crimes as amounting to genocide and crimes against humanity.
 "We are facing a terrorist monster", he explained.
 "Their movement must be curbed.
 Their assets should be frozen and confiscated.
 Their military capacities must be destroyed."

 He was appointed minister of Labour and Social Affairs in 2014, and his post in the ministry of human rights was succeeded by Mohammed Mahdi Ameen al-Bayati in October 2014, when the government of Haider al-Abadi took office.

 Interim ministerial positions

 During his political career, al-Sudani has worked as the acting minister of a number of ministries: Agriculture, Finance, Migration and the Displaced, Industry and Minerals, and Trade.

 Furatayn Movement

 In December 2019, al-Sudani announced his departure from the Islamic Dawa Party and in January 2019, he announced the formation of the Furatayn Movement.
 His is a reformist-centrist party, which he said was born out of the necessity to "correct the trajectory of the State against corrupters".
+Furatayn Movement won one seat in 2021 Iraqi parliamentary election, which increased to 3 after mass resignation of Sadrist deputies.